 Most travellers prefer to get to grips with the Sri Lanka tipping etiquette before their holiday.
 There is a strong tipping culture in Sri Lanka; wages are low so it’s an important additional way of making money.
-Of course, tips should be earned for good service rather than simply expected.
-Here are our guidelines for how much to tip in Sri Lanka.

 Per group travelling (both couples and families) –

 How much to tip drivers or chauffeur guides: